Galaxy of Fear

 Star Wars: Galaxy of Fear is a series of 12 young adult, science fiction horror novels set in the Star Wars galaxy six months after Star Wars: Episode IV – A New Hope.
 The series was written by John Whitman, and released from February 1997 through to October 1998.
 The books ranged from 100 pages to 200 pages in large print.

-Summary
+Synopsis

 The books tell the stories of three people and a droid: Tash Arranda, Zak Arranda, their Shi'ido uncle Mammon Hoole, and his droid DV-9.
-Tash and Zak are young survivors of the destruction of Alderaan, two Force-sensitive children who are trying to hide from the Galactic Empire while investigating the lost histories of the Jedi.
+Tash and Zak are survivors of the destruction of Alderaan, two Force-sensitive children who are trying to hide from the Galactic Empire while investigating the lost histories of the Jedi.

 The first six books form an arc.
 The protagonists discover pieces of a large Imperial experiment in biological weapons, codenamed Project Starscream.
 The first six books deal with the heroes discovering the various components of Project Starscream, each dangerous in its own right.

 The next six books lacked a central arc.
-The protagonists, now wanted fugitives, travel from planet to planet attempting to avoid Imperial authorities and stumbling into danger and the resulting adventure.
+The protagonists, now wanted fugitives, travel from planet to planet attempting to avoid Imperial authorities.